Shortbus: Public reaction

 Some have branded the film "pornographic".
 In response, Mitchell said, "I define -- and most people do -- pornography as devoid of artistic intent.
 The purpose of pornography is to arouse.
 I don't think anyone got [sexually aroused] watching this film", and argued that the sex in Shortbus is often purposefully "de-eroticized".
 He added, "We keep reminding people it's not pornographic — it's not a film that's meant to arouse.
 We try to de-eroticize the sex to see what kind of emotions and ideas are left over when the haze of eroticism is waved away."
 In addition, Mitchell said, "There is a certain provocation we had in mind with this film, but more important than that, we wanted to use sex as a metaphor for things that were, perhaps, universal, themes like connection and love and fear.
 We just thought the language of sex could be used the way the language of music could be used in a musical."

 Due to her participation in several unsimulated sex scenes in the film, Sook-Yin Lee was nearly fired by the Canadian Broadcasting Corporation, for which she hosted the radio program Definitely Not the Opera at the time.
 Ultimately, she retained her job as the CBC relented in the face of support for Lee from the public, as well as from celebrities such as Gus Van Sant, Atom Egoyan, David Cronenberg, Francis Ford Coppola, Michael Stipe, Moby, Julianne Moore and Yoko Ono.

 The Korea Media Rating Board banned the film from public screenings in South Korea in 2007 for its sex scenes and gay content, although it still screened at film festivals not subject to the Board's authority.
 Sponge ENT, the film's South Korean distributor, filed suit and in 2009, the Supreme Court of Korea ordered the ban lifted, declaring the national film censorship law unconstitutional for its ambiguity.

+Re-release

+In 2022, Oscilloscope Laboratories rereleased Shortbus as a 4K restoration for the film's 15th anniversary.
+The restoration was screened at New York's IFC Center on January 26, 2022, and was later rolled out theatrically throughout the year.

 Home media

 The film was released to DVD in North America on March 13, 2007.
 The DVD features a comprehensive documentary, "Gifted and Challenged: the Making of Shortbus" (Director/producer M. Sean Kaminsky), the vérité-style "How to Shoot Sex: A Docu-Primer", deleted scenes (including a dropped subplot about a character who is the Bush twins' personal assistant), as well as a filmmaker/cast audio commentary.
 The film was released on Blu-ray in Germany on October 28, 2011.
+On August 2, 2022, the 4K remaster of Shortbus was released on Blu-ray and DVD from Oscilloscope.